 Shalom.
-My name is Ruth, I am 33 years old and husband is a career soldier in the IDF.
+My name is Ruth, I am 33 years old and my husband is a career soldier in the IDF.
 While I was giving birth to my son three years ago, I went suddenly blind.
 It was both the happiest and saddest day of my life.
-I knew that my family depended on me, and that I had to move forward with my life, so I decided to get a guide dog.
+I knew that my family depended on me and that I had to move forward with my life, so I decided to get a guide dog.
 Roxi came into my life just a few months ago.

-During Passover we think about being released from bondage and having freedom.
+During Passover, we think about being released from bondage and having freedom.
 This is exactly how I felt the first time I walked with Roxi.
 There are many more people like me who need the love and companionship of a guide dog.
 Thank you for caring, and for being so generous.
 You are changing lives.